Skip to content

 Child playing | © Annapurna Mellor

-This autumn at Ightham Mote, families can dive into playful adventures and half-term and Christmas fun.
-From Halloween ghost hunts and broomstick races to festive trails and creative crafts.
-With natural play areas, dress-up corners, and plenty of space to explore, it’s the perfect spot for little imaginations to run wild.
+This winter at Ightham Mote, families can dive into playful adventures and festive fun.
+With Christmas trails, creative crafts, natural play areas, dress-up corners, and plenty of space to explore, it’s the perfect spot for little imaginations to run wild.

 Explore the garden